Court247/TopTier2/README.md

 ## Change Log

+### June 23, 2024

 1. Fixed the issue with unfavoriting a character unfavorites the character below it.
-2. Fixed the issue where you couldn't view the character page from the favorites list
+3. Fixed the issue where you couldn't view the character page from the favorites list
-3. Fixed the issue where it wouldn't save the data in the database.
+4. Fixed the issue where it wouldn't save the data in the database.